 Should cats be allowed to wander outdoors on their own?
-Next to declawing, the indoor-outdoor question is probably one of the hottest topics for debate, with both sides polarized to their own views.
+Next to declawing, the indoor-outdoor question is probably one of the toughest questions for cat owners, with both sides polarized to their own views.
 Indeed, this debate seems to be more prevalent in the United States, as in many other countries, cats are allowed free access to the outdoors.

 Admittedly, I came from the "old school" of thought about cats: that they are creatures who love the outdoors, and that it is natural for them to be able to go out and enjoy the fresh air, sunshine, and socialization with other outdoor creatures.

-Furthermore, that is is grossly unfair to confine such a free-spirited animal to the indoors.
-Old beliefs are hard to shake, and I still derived a great deal of enjoyment in watching my Shannon soaking up the sun on our deck in his final years.
+Furthermore, that is grossly unfair to confine such a free-spirited animal to the indoors.
+Old beliefs are hard to shake, and I still derived a great deal of enjoyment in watching my cats soaking up the sun on our deck.

 Pros and Cons of Outdoor, Free-Range Cats

-Three years ago, I wrote an article on these views, with the bottom line that sometimes circumstances are conducive to allowing cats free rein to the outdoors.
-But after looking at both sides of the ledger for several years, I've changed my mind.
+The bottom line is that sometimes circumstances are conducive to allowing cats free rein to the outdoors–but after looking at both sides of the ledger for several years, I've changed my mind.

 Here's my balance sheet of the pros and cons of keeping cats indoors for reference, in case you're still undecided: